andrewdyer/react-package-template/README.md

 Removes the `dist/` folder to ensure a clean build.

-### `npm run yalc:publish`

-Publishes the package to the local Yalc store for local development.

-### `npm run yalc:push`

-Publishes updates to the package in the local Yalc store and pushes the changes to linked projects.

 ### `npm run format`

 Formats the code using Prettier according to the rules defined in package.json.